flagIllinois

 Common Questions About 7th Grade Math

-Yes, StudyPug is 100% aligned with Illinois Learning Standards.
-Our curriculum covers all required topics including ratios, proportions, expressions, equations, geometry, and statistics.
+Yes, our 7th Grade Math curriculum is 100% aligned with Illinois Learning Standards.
+We cover all required topics including ratios, proportions, rational numbers, geometry, and statistics that Illinois students need to master.

-How does StudyPug help prepare for the IAR test?
+How does StudyPug help with IAR test preparation?

-What Grade 7 math topics does StudyPug cover?
+What 7th grade math topics does StudyPug cover?

 Practice Smart, See Real Progress